resurfaceio/logger-lua/Readme.md

 <a name="logging_from_nginx"/>

-## Environment variables

-This logger reads two environment variables when initializing:

-#### ✔ All API calls are sent to the database running inside the docker container
-The environment variable `USAGE_LOGGERS_URL` stores this address, which by default should be `http://127.0.0.1:4001/message`
-#### ✔ All API calls are filtered using a set of rules (Optional)
-The environment variable `USAGE_LOGGERS_RULES` stores these rules.
-[Learn more](#protecting-user-privacy)

 ## Logging From NGINX
 You need to modify your `lua_package_path` and `lua_package_cpath` so that openresty looks for packages installed using luarocks.